juxt/site/docs/src/pages/learn/kanban/kanban2.md

 As before we can see the queries on the left, but querying for allWorkflows won't give you much back...

-- To add a Workflow we need to use a mutation: select mutation from the dropdown in the lower left and add one.
+- To add a Workflow we need to use a mutation: select mutation from the dropdown in the lower left and hit the plus.
 The left panel will now show the mutations available from our uploaded schema.

 <img src="/images/ss5.png"/>

-- createWorkflow -> enter a name and return the name and ID (we will need this ID later so use the Query Variables panel to record it).
+- createWorkflow -> enter a name and select the name and ID to return, then run the mutation.
+Tip: We will need the Workflow's ID later so note it down somewhere.
-- Query allWorkflows you should see your shiny new Workflow!
+- Query allWorkflows and you should see your shiny new Workflow!
+(Here's where you can grab that ID if you ignored the tip above...)

 - Repeat these steps for createWorkflowState to create a WorkflowState named "To Do" (or whatever you fancy)
-- We can use updateWorkflow to add our state to our Workflow using the IDs we saved previously
+- We can use updateWorkflow to add our state to our Workflow using the IDs we noted down previously
   <img src="/images/ss6.png"/>
   <em>Note that workflowStateIds need to be in an array</em>

-With that we have created, read and updated, and...ah crud, we need a way to delete.
+With that we have created, read, updated, and...ah crud, we need a way to delete.